chathlianushka15/ShelfSafe/README.md

 ## Developer

-Built by [Your Name] as a full stack development project.m domain](https://docs.lovable.dev/features/custom-domain#custom-domain)
+Built by Anushka as a full stack development project